 In addition to historical consolidated financial information, this discussion contains forward-looking statements including statements about our plans, estimates and beliefs.
 These statements involve risks and uncertainties and our actual results could differ materially from those expressed or implied in forward-looking statements.
 See "Forward Looking Statements" above.
-See also the "Risk Factors" disclosure of our Annual Report on Form 10-K for the fiscal year ended December 31, 2017 for additional discussion of the risks and uncertainties that could cause our actual results to differ materially from those expressed or implied in these expressed or implied in the set of the risks and uncertainties that could cause our actual results to differ materially from those expressed or implied in our forward-looking statements.
+See also the "Risk Factors" disclosure of our Annual Report on Form 10-K for the fiscal year ended December 31, 2017 for additional discussion of the risks and uncertainties that could cause our actual results to differ materially from those expressed or implied in our forward-looking statements.